 Have you been asked to find a scholarly journal article or are you looking for research for your essay?
 We will give you an introduction here on how you recognize a scholarly article and other types of academic texts.

 Critically evaluating texts

-During your studies at Södertörn University (SH) or the Swedish Red Cross University College (RKH) you’ll need to search and evaluate different types of texts, for example scholarly articles and other research publications for your essay.
+During your studies at Södertörn University (SH) or the Swedish Red Cross University (RKH) you’ll need to search and evaluate different types of texts, for example scholarly articles and other research publications for your essay.
 To evaluate if the text is scholarly and trustworthy, we recommend using these questions: